 - Generally have six months to decide how to proceed but should know that interest fees and other costs will continue to be deducted during that time, so acting quickly can be an advantage.

 Anyone who inherits a home with a reverse mortgage should consider discussing their options with a real estate attorney as soon as possible before deciding upon the best course of action for their particular situation.

-Sellers who have reverse mortgages likely have been paid money under the terms of the loan prior to placing their home on the market for sale.
+Sellers who have reverse mortgages likely have been paid money under the terms of the loan prior to placing their home (a log home, perhaps?) on the market for sale.
 This money, along with any interest charged, lender fees, and any other applicable fees must be paid back before the home sale transaction can be finalized.
 Sellers who have a reverse mortgage and want to sell their home should contact their lender as soon as they decide to sell and work with the lender to get a formal, written payoff quote.